 There are also lots of shuttle services available which will get you straight to your hotel for a very cheap fare.
 Expect around $10-15 one way or $15-20 round trip.
 Now depending on how many are in your party or what hotel you are going to, that’s not actually that cheap.
 A taxi could be less, and an Uber probably will be regardless.
 So do your maths first!
 4 people in Taxi might cost you $25 each way but even a return on a shuttle will be nearly $60

 Our normal reservations on Shuttles taking a long time and making many stops don’t really apply in Vegas as we are quite happy visiting all the different hotels along the Strip.
 As long as we are on the Strip we are happy!
 And even the longest shuttle rides are pretty quick!

 The Deuce, unfortunately, doesn’t go as far as the Airport.
 So isn’t perfect.
 But it does go as far as the South Strip Transit Terminal where you can transfer to the 109 which takes you to the terminals.
-It’s all a bit of a faff when a cab is only $20, but if you have already been using the bus and have a pass it’s a good option, as its then technically free!
+It’s all a bit of a faff when a cab is only $27 and an Uber only $19, but if you have already been using the bus and have a pass it’s a good option, as it’s then technically free!
 Full info on this here.